WHAT WE’RE ALL ABOUT

 Meet The Marathon Handbook Team

-Maria is the latest addition to the team and as well as writing articles she is heading up our Instagram – check it out for training tips, inspiration, and stories from our running community!
+Maria is our ultrarunning writer and heads up our our Instagram – check it out for training tips, inspiration, and stories from our running community!

 Maria In Her Own Words: